uwohci23/group-27/README.md

 * Nimra Akram(251323523)
 * Mohammad Yasin Aziz(251282726)

+### This game is the Final end product of our course Human - Computer Interaction (CS9552B).

 ## How to run the Code on your system -
 ### Before cloning the code make sure you have Python installed on oyur system and update it to the latest stable version of it.
 * First clone the repository or download the files in the same file structure.